 Our business requires maintenance capital expenditures in order to maintain production levels adequate to meet the demand for our products, as well as other capital expenditures to implement our business strategy.
-We spent 3,865 million rubles during 2015 on our capital expenditures (including 1,837 million rubles in maintenance capital expenditures).
-In planning for 2016, we followed our current investment policy focusing only on those items that are either close to completion or are of major importance for our operations.
-Our capital investment program currently contemplates capital spending of up to 8,380 million rubles in 2016 (including up to 2,898 million rubles in maintenance capital expenditures).
-A considerable part of these planned capital expenditures relate to the development of the Elga coal deposit.
-The Elga capital expenditures are planned in the amount of approximately 6.3 billion rubles to be financed from our own funds in 2016-2018.
-State Corporation "Bank for Development and Foreign Economic Affairs (Vnesheconombank)" ("Vnesheconombank") provided project financing to Elga in April 2014.
-As of December 31, 2015, the total amount of financing received under this project financing amounted to \$170.8 million (approximately 12.5 billion rubles as of December 31, 2015).
-Further financing of the project is subject to the fulfillment of conditions precedent stipulated in the project finance agreements.
-See "- Risks Relating to Our Business and Industry - The development of the Elga coal deposit is subject to certain risks due to the substantial amount of capital costs involved in developing the required infrastructure."
-We plan to spend up to 27.4 billion rubles for the three-year period of 2016-2018 on capital investments (including up to 10.0 billion rubles in maintenance capital expenditures).
+We spent 4,570 million rubles during 2016 on our capital expenditures (including 2,060 million rubles in maintenance capital expenditures).
+In planning for 2017, we followed our current investment policy focusing only on those items that are either close to completion or are of major importance for our operations.
+Our capital investment program currently contemplates capital spending of up to 12,544 million rubles in 2017 (including up to 6,412 million rubles in maintenance capital expenditures).
+A considerable part of the planned capital expenditures relate to the renewal of mining-and-transport equipment and to the development of the Elga coal deposit.
+The Elga capital expenditures are planned in the amount of approximately 5.8 billion rubles to be financed from our own funds in 2017-2019.
+Overall, we plan to spend up to 35.7 billion rubles for the three-year period of 2017-2019 on capital investments (including up to 17.7 billion rubles in maintenance capital expenditures).
 See "Item 4.
 Information on the Company - Capital Investment Program."

 Our ability to undertake and fund planned capital expenditures will depend on our ability to generate cash in the future and access debt financing.
-Lack of liquidity may jeopardize capital expenditure plans, see "- We face pressure on our liquidity, negatively influencing our working capital, which resulted from the acquisitions, substantial investment program, lasting global economic slowdown and our need to service debt along with international sanctions against Russia and Russian state-owned banks."
+Lack of liquidity may jeopardize capital expenditure plans, see "- We face pressure on our liquidity, negatively influencing our working capital, which resulted from the acquisitions, substantial investment program, decrease in prices on commodity markets, global economic slowdown, difficulties with attracting new financing or refinancing of our debt and our need to service debt along with international sanctions against Russia and Russian state-owned banks."
 This, to a certain extent, is subject to general economic and market conditions, financial, competitive, legislative, regulatory and other factors (including the status of international sanctions against Russian companies and individuals as well as sanctions imposed on certain types of products in different sectors) that are beyond our control.
 Raising debt financing for our capital expenditures on commercially reasonable terms may be particularly challenging given our current high levels of indebtedness and restrictive covenants imposed under the loan agreements.
 Any deterioration in our operating performance, including due to any worsening of economic conditions, fall in commodity prices and/or financial, business or other factors, many of which are beyond our control, may adversely and materially affect our cash flow which may leave us unable to conduct our capital expenditure plans as necessary or required, which could adversely affect our operating facilities and ability to comply with applicable regulations.